EricSSartorius/shape-shifter/README.md

 ```

-__Note: .env file is not published but values init are required to run locally.__
+__Note: .env file is not published but values in it are required to run locally.__